-To become a DMA BFA student, you must first enroll in our introductory course - Art 74/ Introduction to Digital Media Art.
-During Art 74 you will be required to create and submit a digital media art portfolio for faculty review to be admitted into the DMA Bachelor of Fine Arts (BFA) program area.
+To become a DMA BFA student, you must first enroll in our introductory courses - Art 74/ Introduction to Digital Media Art & Art 75/ Introduction to Video Art.
+During Art 74 you will be required to create a digital media art portfolio.
+In Art 75 you will continue to add class projects to your portfolio, refine the design, and submit for faculty review to be admitted into the DMA Bachelor of Fine Arts (BFA) program area.

-If you transfer into SJSU, and have an approved transfer course for Art 74 (see http://www.assist.org), you should submit your portfolio while taking Art 75.
+If you transfer into SJSU, and have an approved transfer course for Art 74 (see http://www.assist.org), you should create & submit your portfolio while taking Art 75.

 How do I apply for the DMA major?

 PROGRAM APPLICATION REQUIREMENTS: You will need a B/ 3.0 minimum GPA or better in all art classes to be admitted to the DMA BFA.
 See the BFA Admission Application and Procedures form for more info.
 Please follow the departmental instruction to complete the required department forms and submit by the deadline along with the link to your portfolio.